technofocus-pte/ppteamsintpvt/Labs/Lab 4/Lab 4 - Customize sample app templates.docx.md

     ![](./media/image20.png)

-6. Select the sample app template that you installed.
+6. Select the sample app template that you installed i.e. **Milestones** app.

     ![A screenshot of a computer Description automatically generated](./media/image21.png)